 On the other hand, there’s a more informal version of the product canvas developed by Melissa Perri.
 It’s also a great exercise that helps product team members and stakeholders set a strategic vision for the product.

 Here’s an example of a completed product canvas for Uber.

 You’re free to decide what canvas suits you best.

 Product strategy is an intersection of market needs, the product’s key features, and business goals.

 By market, we mean the target audience that’s going to use your product.
-The market needs are about challenges and problems that users encounter and how the product will help to solve them.
+The market needs are about the challenges and problems that users encounter and how the product will help solve them.
 A great example is LinkedIn.
-It works both for job seekers and companies that are searching for talents.
-A simple and convenient platform for finding jobs and talents around the world.
+It works both for job seekers and companies searching for talents—a simple and convenient platform for finding jobs and talents around the world.